 Another sustainable way to travel to work is by bicycle.
 If you live within a reasonable distance to work, cycling is a great way to stay fit and make a conscious effort to reducing your carbon footprint!

 Our first (and only) rule to printing is: don’t do it!
 With today’s technology, it is so quick and simple to send digital copies of files or documents.
 You can even set up your own digital signature to save from printing.
 But, we know that sometimes it is unavoidable, so we recommend you print 2 pages per sheet, double sided, in draft setting and on recycled paper.
 When choosing a typeface, go for ‘eco vera sans’, as it is perforated to use less ink when printing.
 Some printers even have an eco-friendly printing option which is beneficial.

-There are many ways in which to become greener and more eco-friendly.
+There are many ways in which to become an eco-friendly, green office.
 It’s the small efforts that add up and contribute to a greater cause.
-Driving positive change, one office at a time!
+Driving positive change, one green office at a time!